(Originally written 11-2-2009, about two years after my son’s birth)

 I think in about 2-3 years, I will long for the immersion in meeting the needs and wants of my child just as I long now for the pregnancy and infancy period.

 I truly believe that this will be the most important four (give or take) years in my life (and Cubbie’s life for his future) and it is my ultimate responsibility.
 I believe it will pay dividends for years to come, but most importantly, I love being Cubbie’s mommy.

 Life is but once.
 Each decade looks like such a short road when looking back.
 Early childhood development is a drop in the bucket of a lifetime.
 But, it is arguably the most critical for a life.

 I long to re-experience the labor pains, that moment when my water broke, and to endure every contraction.
 I long to again experience that ultimate pain that bonds women of every previous and future generation on a level that is nearly ecstatic.

 For decades, I feared child-birth.
 But, now I have these sanguine-stained socks to remind me that I embraced all that it means to live in the moment for the nearly two days that I spent giving life to my offspring.
-Had I known having a child would help to heal any leftover hurts from my 4 and 1/2 decades of living, I would have made it my career choice by age 30!

 As for those socks… Once in a while I come across them, and I feel a connection with myself that represents immutable motherhood across every dimension, throughout all of infinite time and space.